A proof-of-principle experiment on the spontaneous symmetry breaking machine and numerical estimation of its performance on the $K_{2000}$ benchmark problem: Proof-of-principle experiment

 Figure 4(a) shows a schematic diagram of the ODIC, and Fig.4(b) shows a schematic diagram of a proof-of-principle system for SSBM that implements this circuit.
+Here, the ODIC was fabricated as a silica-based planar lightwave circuit, while the other parts of the system were constructed using commercially available components.
 The ODIC has input ports corresponding to the output port ${\bf A}$ and the complementary output port $\overline{\bf A}$ of the 1$\times$2 MZM, and the optical delay interference between the input optical pulses from these input ports physically implements the relationships (pseudo-spin interactions) between the 16 full-dissipative systems, which is then output to the variable optical delay line in the subsequent stage.
 This ODIC is designed so that, under the condition that no additional optical amplification is performed, the losses for branching and adjustment (phase, attenuation) are taken into account to satisfy ${\cal J}_{i:k}^{\rm AF}\!=\!1/30\, (k\!=\!i\!+\!8, i\!+\!1, i\!-\!1)$.
 The delay of the third route corresponding to $k\!=\!-1$ is set to be the smallest, and the delays of the routes corresponding to the reference route (main route and second route:$k\!=\!0$), $k\!=\!+1$ and $k\!=\!+8$ are set to be $(k\!+\!1)$ times larger than the clock pulse interval.
 In addition, by adjusting the phase shifters and attenuators, the pseudo-spin interaction represented by Eqns.(2)-(7) is physically implemented through optical delay interference.
 A series of optical clock pulses with a repetition frequency of 1.02\!
 GHz is extracted from a series of optical output pulses from an active mode-locked laser with a repetition frequency of 8.16 \!
 GHz and a pulse width of 10 \! ps and then split into two.
-To allow repeated trials, OCPs $P_{C}(t)$ with a width of $0.97 \mu s$ and a period of 0.996 \!
+To allow repeated trials, optical coherent clock pulses $P_{C}(t)$ with a width of $0.97 \mu s$ and a period of 0.996 \!
 MHz are extracted from one of these optical pulse trains and reset regions with a width of $33.9 ns$ are set.
-From the other of these optical pulse trains, a sequence consisting of the first 16 consecutive optical pulses is extracted and prepared as an optical initializing pulse train (OIPT).
-In addition, we adjusted the timing so that the electrical pulse originating from the first optical pulse in this OIPT is input as the intensity-modulated signal to the 1$\times$2 MZM at the same time as the first optical pulse of the OCPs is input to the 1$\times$2 MZM.
+From the other of these optical pulse trains, a sequence consisting of the first 16 consecutive optical pulses is extracted and prepared as an optical initializing pulse train.
+In addition, we adjusted the timing so that the electrical pulse originating from the first optical pulse in this optical initializing pulse train is input as the intensity-modulated signal to the 1$\times$2 MZM at the same time as the first optical pulse of the optical coherent clock pulses is input to the 1$\times$2 MZM.
 With the above settings, SSBM will reset and immediately transition to the NS, causing the SSB phenomenon to start, repeating this behavior.
-The peak power of the inflow optical pulse detected by the PD corresponds to the transmittance of each system, so this electrical pulse was normalized to monitor the behavior of the system.
+The peak power of the inflow optical pulse detected by the photodiode corresponds to the transmittance of each system, so this electrical pulse was normalized to monitor the behavior of the system.
 Using a real-time oscilloscope, a series of 800 trials was recorded at once.